Biomarkers of multiple sclerosis: Treatments and response to therapy

-Currently the only clear biomarker that predicts a response to therapy is the presence of anti-MOG autoantibodies in blood.
+Currently, the only clear biomarker that predicts a response to therapy is the presence of anti-MOG autoantibodies in blood.
 Anti-MOG seropositive patients do not respond to approved MS medications.
-In fact, it seems that MS patients with anti-MOG positivity could be considered a different disease in the near future.
+It seems that MS with anti-MOG positivity could be considered a different disease in the near future.

-Comparative Effectiveness Research (CER) is an emerging field in Multiple Sclerosis treatment.
-The response of the disease to the different available medications at this moment cannot be predicted, and would be desirable.
+Comparative Effectiveness Research (CER) is an emerging field in the treatment of Multiple Sclerosis.
+The response of the disease to currently available medications cannot be predicted.

-But the ideal target is to find subtypes of the disease that respond better to a specific treatment.
-A good example could be the discovery that the presence of a gene called SLC9A9 appears in people who fail to respond to interferon β therapy or that the disregulation of some transcription factors define molecular subtypes of the disease Other good example could be the Hellberg-Eklund score for predicting the response to Natalizumab.
+The ideal target is to find subtypes of the disease that respond better to specific treatments.
+An example could be the discovery that the presence of a gene called SLC9A9 appears in people who fail to respond to interferon β therapy, or that the disregulation of some transcription factors define molecular subtypes of the disease.
+Another example could be the Hellberg-Eklund score for predicting the response to Natalizumab.

-Though biomarkers are normally assumed to be chemical compounds in body fluids, image can also be considered a biomarker.
-For an example about research in this area, it has been found that fingolimod is specially suitable for patients with frequently relapsing spinal cord lesions with open-ring enhancement.
-Anyway, patients with spinal cord lesions could have different T-helper cells patterns that those with brain lesions.
+Though biomarkers are normally assumed to be chemical compounds in body fluids, images can also be considered a biomarker.
+Fingolimod has been found to be especially suitable for patients with frequently relapsing spinal cord lesions with open-ring enhancement.
+Patients with spinal cord lesions may have different T-helper cell patterns than those with brain lesions.

-Biomarkers are also important for the expected response to therapy.
-As an example of the current research, in 2000 was noticed that patients with pattern II lesions were dramatically responsive to plasmapheresis, and in February 2016, it was granted the first patent to test the lesion pattern of a patient without biopsy.
+Biomarkers are also important for expected responses to therapy.
+In 2000, it was discovered that patients with pattern II lesions were dramatically responsive to plasmapheresis.
+In February 2016, the first patent to test the lesion pattern of a patient without biopsy was granted.

-Other examples could be the proposal for protein SLC9A9 (gen Solute carrier family 9) as biomarker for the response to interferon beta, as it happens for serum cytokine profiles The same was proposed to MxA protein mRNA.
-The presence of anti-MOG, even with CDMS diagnosis, can be considered as a biomarker against MS disease modifying therapies like fingolimod.
+Other examples could be the proposal for protein SLC9A9 (gen Solute carrier family 9) as a biomarker for the response to interferon beta, as it happens for serum cytokine profiles.
+The same was proposed to MxA protein mRNA.
+The presence of anti-MOG, even with charge detection mass spectrometry (CDMS) diagnosis, can be considered as a biomarker against MS disease-modifying therapies like fingolimod.

-Diagnosis of MS has always been made by clinical examination, supported by MRI or CSF tests.
-According with both the pure autoimmune hypothesis and the immune-mediated hypothesis, researchers expect to find biomarkers able to yield a better diagnosis, and able to predict the response to the different available treatments.
-As of 2014 no biomarker with perfect correlation has been found, but some of them have shown a special behavior like IgG- and IgM- oligoclonal bands in the cerebrospinal fluid and autoantibodies against neurotropic viruses (MRZ reaction) and the potassium channel Kir4.1.